johnbillion/wp_mail/readme.md

 ## New Site

-### When WordPress is installed, and when a site is added to a Multisite network
+### When WordPress is installed

+Sent when WordPress is initially installed.

     To:        Site Admin
     From:      WordPress <wordpress@host>